tanvi1053/SecureProgramming/README.md

         pip install aiohttp
         pip install aiofiles
 ```
-YOU ARE NOW READY TO RUN THE SERVER AND CLIENT!
+   You are now ready to run the server and client!

 6. In the same VSCode terminal, run the server using the following:
 ```
-    -    python3 FinalServer.py
+python3 FinalServer.py
 ```
 or
 ```
-    -    python3 VulnerableServer.py
+python3 VulnerableServer.py
 ```
 *If python3 does not work, you likely need to try "python" instead*

 7. Open a second terminal in VSCode to run the client using the following:
 ```
-    -    python3 FinalClient.py
+python3 FinalClient.py
 ```
 or
 ```
-    -    python3 VulnerableClient.py
+python3 VulnerableClient.py
 ```

 8. Follow the prompts in the client terminal and chat with other clients in the servers!